russelljjarvis/Spike2Vec.jl/main.typ

 )
 */
 Spike Train state descriptors tried:
+/*
+metric = "CV"
+complexity_ = 271.10365577203237
+metric = "autocov"
+complexity_ = 263.8397370724894
+metric = "LV"
+complexity_ = 459.6779683462953
+metric = "kreuz"
+complexity_ = 385.0864565742967
+*/
 #table(
-  columns: (auto, auto),
+  columns: (auto, auto, auto,auto),
   inset: 10pt,
   align: horizon,
-  [*Kreuz Distance against uniform ISI reference*],[*Kreuz Distance against noise reference*],[*Coefficient of Variation*], [*Local Variation*],
+  [*Kreuz Distance against uniform ISI reference*],[*Autocovariance*],[*Coefficient of Variation*], [*Local Variation*],
-    [Kreuz spike distance on observed spike window versus uniform ISI reference $0$], [Kreuz spike distance versus noise $0$], [
-    Local Variation $1$
-  ],
-  [Coefficient of Variation $0$]
+    [$385.1$],
+    [$263.8$],
+    [$271.1$],
+    [$459.7$]
 )

 In order to verify that the our particular application of the Kreuz spike distance metric lead to the most unique network state descriptions, we also constructed population vectors by applying other measurements of spike train variability.
+Matrices were populated by time varying vectors derived by applying the above metrics to some of the data sources.
+Complexity of applied spike2vec matrices, was computed by first applying columnwise normalization to the matrices, and then summing the total covariance contribution to get a scalar metric representing the complexity of the heatmap surface.
+Although the Local Variation metric had the highest metric for the sum of covariances, the LV matrix generally lacked repeating temporal structure, so it was not useful.